echo2echo/Redirect-to-Https/README.md

 This is code to redirect web page traffic from http to https ( secure web )

-Recent versions of apache and letsencrypt redirect to https automatically making this script unnecessary.
+Recent versions of Apache and Let's Encrypt redirect to https automatically making this script unnecessary.

 To reference this javascript file use the following in the head of your webpages